raasakh/raasakh/README.md

 - 🚀 Software Engineer @ Futureswap👨🏼‍💻  ⛓ Blockchain 💎 Web3 💻
-- ⛓ Blockchain development on Ethereum, Waves, Polygon, Arbitrum, Optimism, Tron, Avalanche, BNB Chain and Solana (and many more).
+- ⛓ Blockchain development on Ethereum, Waves, Polygon, Tron, BNB Chain and Solana (and many more).

+---

 #### About me...